Work-Study for Students

 For the Human Resources On-Boarding links visit our Work-Study Resources and complete the On-Boarding items needed for your employment.

-- What happens if decide to quit or transfer to another department?
+- What happens if I decide to quit or transfer to another department?

-Additionally, if you are transferring, the remaining award is what will be available to earn in the new department.
+Additionally, if you transfer, the remaining award amount is what will be available to earn with the new hiring department.

 For Example:

-If you were awarded $ 4,000 in your work-study award and you have earned $2,436 in Department A, you will have $1,564 available to earn in Department B.
+If you were awarded $3,000 in your work-study award for the Fall semester and you have earned $1,436 in Department A, you will have $1,564 available to earn in Department B.

 - How much does a Work-study job pay?